Aniket-Engg/node-postgres-registration/README.md

 ### Development
 - [x] Make the UI look decent :)
-- [x] Restructure the routes towards a RESTful API backend
+- [ ] Restructure the routes to provide a RESTful API backend
 - [ ] Move the browser client to Angular

 ### Setup Instructions